Sylvia, sweet Sylvia, where are you

 Would but these silent heavens hear my plea,

-And guide me to that face I long to see.
+And shine upon that face I long to see.

 © Loubert S Suddaby.
 All Rights Reserved.